Practitioners' Perspectives on a Differential Privacy Deployment Registry: Discussion and conclusion

 \subsection{Toward increased adoption of the registry}

 To maximize the registry's long-term impact, practitioners must add new deployments as they are made.
-However, our results suggest that one of the biggest challenges to the registry gaining adoption will be the time and effort required for practitioners to add new entries, especially at the Tier 3 level.
-To overcome this challenge, we propose strategies to make it easier to add new entries.
+However, our results suggest that a big challenge to the registry gaining adoption will be the time and effort required for practitioners to add new entries, especially at the Tier 3 level.
+Thus, we propose strategies to make it easier to add entries.

-First, it may be fruitful to develop partially automated, human-in-the-loop approaches to filling out new entries.
-In this work, we manually filled out each deployment's entry, but our preliminary explorations into creating a large language model (LLM) agent for this task appear promising.
+First, it may be fruitful to develop partially automated, human-in-the-loop approaches for adding new entries.
+In this work, the first two authors manually filled out each deployment's entry.
+We also did some preliminary explorations into creating a large language model (LLM) agent for this task.
 Such an agent would extract information for the deployment card (from publicly-available documentation, like papers and blog posts), attach supporting quotes for each attribute, and indicate whether the information was explicitly stated, inferred from context, or unspecified, along with page, section, or figure references so that each value can be traced to its source.
-A practitioner, either involved in the deployment or with adequate DP expertise, would then review and correct the suggestions before submitting to the registry.
-This review step is essential, as legitimacy of the registry hinges on the correctness of information provided; discrepancies between information published about a deployment outside the registry versus information in the registry could significantly impact the perceived credibility of the registry.
-Hence, care should be taken to not only verify the agent's suggestions, but also to improve the agent based on practitioner feedback, for example, by adopting a dual-agent strategy where one model extracts information comprehensively (prioritizing recall) and another extracts information only when highly confident (prioritizing precision), so that overlaps can be accepted with minimal effort while disagreements are flagged for review.
-Ideally, those maintaining the registry would recommend a single LLM agent for use, and solicit feedback about practitioners' experiences so that it can be iteratively improved.
+A practitioner, either involved in the deployment or with sufficient DP expertise, would then review and correct the suggestions before submitting to the registry.
+Review is essential, as legitimacy and credibility of the registry hinges on information being correct.
+Care should be taken to not only verify the agent's suggestions, but also to improve the agent based on practitioner feedback, for example, by adopting a dual-agent strategy where one model extracts information comprehensively (prioritizing recall) and another extracts information only when highly confident (prioritizing precision), so that overlaps can be accepted with minimal effort while disagreements are flagged for review.
+Ideally, registry maintainers would recommend a single LLM agent, and solicit feedback from practitioners after use so that it can be iteratively improved.